Policies – Effective 01 April 2022

 1 – EQUALITIES AND DIVERSITY POLICY

-Canongate Communications Limited is committed to encouraging equality and diversity among our workforce and preventing and eliminating any unlawful discrimination that may arise.
+Canongate Communications Limited (Trading as The Business) is committed to encouraging equality and diversity among our workforce and preventing and eliminating any unlawful discrimination that may arise.

 The aim is for our workforce to be truly representative of all sections of society and our customers, and for each employee to feel respected and able to give their best.
 The organisation – in providing our goods and services is also committed against unlawful discrimination of customers or the public.
 The aim of this Policy is to: